DevSDK/devsdk.github.io/_i18n/en/_posts/2025-10-02-Co-Organizing-First-Browser-Night.md

 So after a while, at the end of the March, we chatted about that on KakaoTalk (which is chat application like line or signals).
 And we scheduled for initial meeting.

+One of us had experience organizing developer meetups, so we got off to a great start.

 I am so excited about this because I felt there was lack of space for browser engineers in south korea.

 Yeah, this journey had begun.